Value Drifts: Tracing Value Alignment During LLM Post-Training: Experimental Details

 Alpaca is a synthetic instruction‑following dataset produced with the self‑instruct pipeline \citep{wang2022self}: starting from a seed set of 175 human‑written instruction–output pairs, a LLM (text‑davinci‑003) is prompted with the seed examples to generate additional instructions and corresponding outputs, resulting in a task‑oriented collection designed to teach general instruction following.
 For our experiments, we build a $90/10$ split for training and validation, yielding 46,801 training samples and 5,201 validation samples.

 \paragraph{UltraFeedback \citep{cui2023ultrafeedback}}

 UltraFeedback is a large-scale, fine-grained preference dataset in which multiple model responses to diverse prompts are rated along several dimensions (helpfulness, honesty, instruction-following, and truthfulness).
 Additionally each sample is annotated with with an aggregate “overall” score that averages the aspect ratings.
-Following \citet{ivison2024unpacking}, we use the Argilla split,\footnote{https://huggingface.co/datasets/argilla/ultrafeedback-binarized-preferences-cleaned} which contains 60,908 preference pairs.
+Following \citet{ivison2024unpacking}, we use the Argilla split\footnote{\url{https://huggingface.co/datasets/argilla/ultrafeedback-binarized-preferences-cleaned}}, which contains 60,908 preference pairs.

 \paragraph{HH-RLHF \citep{bai2022training}}

 The HH-RLHF dataset consists of prompts that span everyday assistance, information-seeking, and safety-sensitive cases, along with model outputs and preference labels that reflect comparisons between candidate responses judged for helpfulness and harmlessness.
 Consistent with prior work \citep{ivison2024unpacking}, we use the official split, which is downsampled to $60,908$ examples for size-equal comparisons of algorithms across different dataset types.